linpengcheng/PurefunctionPipelineDataflow/doc/OS_as_DB_en.md

+# The future OS kernel will be a data-oriented scheduler (with Computer hardware and software integration architecture diagram)

-# In the future, OS will be a DB, and Clojure will be the best DML
+---- In the future, OS will be a DB-like, and Clojure will be the best DML

 Copyright © 2021.11.15 Lin Pengcheng, all rights reserved.